 Special Revenue Funds - Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted, committed, or assigned for specified purposes.
-The District currently maintains two special revenue funds, the Fire Prevention Fund, which is used to account for inspection fee income and pay for training activities and supplies, and the Memorial Fund which is to be used for future commemoration ceremonies of current and past members of the Dunn's Corners Fire Department.
+The District currently maintains three special revenue funds.
+The Fire Prevention Fund is used to account for inspection fee income and pay for training activities and supplies.
+The Memorial Fund is used for future commemoration ceremonies of current and past members of the Dunn's Corners Fire Department.
+The ARPA Grant Fund is used to account for qualifying expenditures funded by the Federal American Rescue Plan Act (ARPA) allocations from the Town of Charlestown.